crguezl/learning-vue-geting-started-guide/template-syntax.md

 })
 </script>

+### Exercise: Introduction to Render Functions

-See the video [@renderfunctions] for more details.
+See the video [@renderfunctions].
+Reproduce the steps.
+Leave the result in the folder `renderfunctions`of the assignment repo.

 ### Interpolations